bcmichael/RNMR-Docs/docs/command/full_command.md

 `FSYS` stores the new system frequency and updates the nucleus table.
 Both the reference frequency and PPM to Hz conversion factor of each nucleus are updated.
-While `FSYS` changes the frequency values of each nucleus, the synthesizers are not updated with these new frequencies until the user issues a `NUC`, `F`, or `FSYN` command for each synthesizer.
+While `FSYS` changes the frequency values of each nucleus, the synthesizers are not updated with these new frequencies until the user issues a `NUC` or `F` command for each synthesizer.
 ## FT
 Fourier transform FID